d2l-ai/d2l-en/chapter_attention-mechanisms/transformer.md

 decoder_blk(X, state)[0].shape
 ```

-The construction of the entire  Transformer decoder is identical to the  Transformer encoder, except for the additional dense layer to obtain the output confidence scores.

-Let us implement the  Transformer decoder `TransformerDecoder`.
-Besides the regular hyperparameters such as the `vocab_size` and `num_hiddens`, the  Transformer decoder also needs the Transformer encoder's outputs `enc_outputs` and `env_valid_lens`.
+Now we construct the entire Transformer decoder
+composed of `num_layers` instances of `DecoderBlock`.
+In the end,
+a fully-connected layer computes the prediction
+for all the `vocab_size` possible output tokens.
+Both of the decoder self-attention weights
+and the encoder-decoder attention weights
+are stored for later visualization.

 ```{.python .input}
 class TransformerDecoder(d2l.AttentionDecoder):